dperson/openvpn-client/README.md

     sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
             -v /some/path:/vpn -d dperson/openvpn-client -a 'username;password'

+**Note:** If you are using a downloaded configuration file from a VPN provider, you may see errors relating to "/etc/openvpn/update-resolv-conf".
+This script does not exist in Alpine linux, so you should change the `up` and `down` lines in your providers' config file to this instead:

+    up /etc/openvpn/up.sh
+    down /etc/openvpn/down.sh

 # User Feedback

 ## Issues